seanmtracey/cloudflare-todo-tutorial/README.md

 Otherwise, we simply repond with a JSON object telling our client that the item was successfully updated with `{status : "ok"}`.

-If you want to test your Worker, you can run the following cURL command, and then get the same key again in your browser.
+If you want to test your Worker, you can run the following cURL command, and then `GET` the same key again in your browser.

 ```sh
 curl --location --request POST 'https://<OUR_PAGES_URL>/api/update/unique_id' --header 'Content-Type: application/json' --data-raw '{"value":"Updated via curl!","status":"checked"}'